 Welcome to the Rock & Mineral Society of Hawai‘i

-The Rock & Mineral Society of Hawai’i or Hui Pōhaku Ō Hawai‘i is the only ‘Mineral Club’ in the State (as far as we know).
+The Rock & Mineral Society of Hawai’i or Hui Pōhaku Ō Hawai‘i is the only ‘Mineral Club’ in the State.
+We meet in Honolulu every month.

 If you have made it this far, and found us on the web – Congratulations!